Find Training for Your Next Career!

 Trained aviation electronics technicians work specifically with electronic aircraft equipment including navigation systems, autopilot and gyroscopes, radar, drones, radio, and more.
 Aviation electronics technology is also known as avionics, and those working in the field have crucial quality control/safety standards to uphold.

 As an aviation technician, you create the foundation for flight safety.
-Technicians will be familiar with FAA regulations, understand equipment and tools, troubleshooting, electronic theory, along with soldering and advanced wiring.
+Technicians will be familiar with FAA regulations, understand equipment and tools, troubleshooting, and electronic theory, along with soldering and advanced wiring.
 Aviation electronics technicians ensure all electrical systems of aircrafts are functioning properly.
 They may be asked to repair and maintain the internal systems of aircrafts, in addition to installing them.

 Find an aviation electronics technology program near you now.